-We are pleased with the performance of the various Warana Funds to date.
-The dispersion of prices paid is included in the portfolio's statistics above and highlights that it is rare that these positions are purchased at higher than 75 cents on the dollar.
-This discount hopefully provides a solid margin of safety and the opportunity for the funds to make a sound return even if the underlying managers do not return their current valuation.
+We continue to be pleased with the performance of the various Warana Funds.
+The purchase discounts in this strategy are intended to provide a solid margin of safety and the opportunity for the funds to make a sound return even if the underlying managers do not return their current valuation.
+At this point, Warana has a general preference for opportunities sourced in the secondary market versus new primary fund allocations.